If you have a bunch of leftover meatballs, that’s a good thing. There are so many cool things you can make with them.

 Whip up a quick tomato sauce and add in some broken meatballs.
 Let it slowly simmer together until the flavors of the meatballs and sauce come together.
 Toss it with fettuccine and sprinkle on some freshly grated parmesan cheese.

 Cook some al dente pasta and mix it with ricotta, mozzarella, meatballs and parmesan cheese.
-Add some homemade marinara sauce and bake it in the oven for the perfect meal.
+Add some homemade ricotta cheese and bake it in the oven for the perfect meal.
 Baked ziti is an easy recipe to make a quick dinner for a large group of people.

 Spaghetti and Meatballs